 Soon after our trip I received a follow-up phone call.
 Chris wanted to interview me in order to gather some specific quotes for an article idea he was working on.
 And when that article was eventually published, I suddenly grasped how it had all come together — the fish, the photographs, the interview — to produce a story.

 Outdoor writers make their living by selling stories and photos to newspapers, magazines and websites.
 When I was starting out, newspapers were the most common outlet; now it's the web.
 But wherever the articles appear, the idea is the same: capture the attention of anglers and teach or entertain them.
 In order to do that on a regular basis, writers need ideas.

-Give a writer a good idea and he's going to write about.
+Give a writer a good idea and he's going to write about it.
 It's just that simple.

 As time passed, I began working with other writers, essentially applying the same formula.
 I'd ask them to go fishing and/or I would share an idea with them … provided it was a good one, of course.
 To make certain my sponsors gained some exposure in the process, I would demonstrate their products anytime I took a writer fishing.
 And whenever I caught a quality fish, they would instinctively want to photograph it.

 Typically, the ideas I came up with weren't all that brilliant.
 Yeah, I had a few epiphanies, but most were simple concepts, such as how to apply a certain type of lure or ways to dissect various forms of cover.
 The key was staying within my boundaries.

 Shallow water has always been my strength, and as limiting as that may sound, it's actually a very broad subject.
 From topwaters to shallow-running crankbaits, spinnerbaits to soft-plastics, I made the most out of a compressed water column — always trying to come up with ways for others to catch more fish.